sombriks/enterprise-kotlin-handbook/docs/0014-spring.md

 performant code are done automatically and the developer can lay down a couple of annotations in the code and the go home early.

-Under the hood, Spring container uses [reflection][0512] to scan, instantiate, look for dependent code and inject every piece of code in the appropriate way.
+Under the hood, Spring container uses [reflection][0512] to scan the classpath, instantiate objects, lookup for dependencies and inject every piece of code in the appropriate way.

+See [this example project][0513] for better understanding.

 ## Difference between spring framework and spring boot